cdggt/euler2D/README.md

 # 2D torus
 Welcome to the readme.
 The goal of this code is to provide demos related to our paper [INSERT CITATION]
 # Data
-All of the files are stored as $n \times n \times 2$ matlab arrays of the velocity fields for snapshots.
+For single snapshots in time, all of the files are stored as $n \times n \times 2$ velocity fields.
 I.e. for a velocity field u, u(:,:,1) gives the x component of the field, and u(:,:,2) gives the y component.
 Trajectories of both turbulence and Euler, as output by DNS, are given as $n\times n\times2\times N_t$ arrays for timeseries of length $N_t$.

 The length of time integration for converged Euler solutions can be given by 4 times domain.Lt
 # Demo codes